furqan-qadri/myportfolio/readme.md

 this is my portfolio website
-Using latest web technologies frameworks such as react.js and node
+Using latest web technologies frameworks such as react.js and node.